Great Trek: Causes

 At the onset of the British rule, the Cape Colony encompassed 100000 sqmi and was populated by about 26,720 people of European descent, a relative majority of whom were of Dutch origin.
 Just over a quarter were of German ancestry and about one-sixth were descended from French Huguenots, although most had ceased speaking French since about 1750.
 There were also 30,000 African and Asian slaves owned by the settlers, and about 17,000 indigenous Khoisan.
 Relations between the settlers – especially the Boers – and the new administration quickly soured.
 The British authorities were adamantly opposed to the Boers' ownership of slaves and what was perceived as their unduly harsh treatment of the indigenous peoples.

 The British government insisted that the Cape finance its own affairs through self-taxation, an approach which was alien to both the Boers and the Dutch merchants in Cape Town.
-In 1815, the controversial arrest of a white farmer for allegedly assaulting one of his servants resulted in the abortive Slachter's Nek Rebellion.
-The British retaliated by hanging at least five Boers for insurrection.
+In 1815, the controversial death of a white farmer, who was shot after resisting arrest for abusing his native servant, resulted in the abortive Slachter's Nek Rebellion.
+The British executed five Boers for insurrection.
 In 1828, the Cape governor declared that all native inhabitants but slaves were to have the rights of "citizens", in respect of security and property ownership, on parity with the settlers.
 This had the effect of further alienating the colony's white population.
 Boer resentment of successive British administrators continued to grow throughout the late 1820s and early 1830s, especially with the official imposition of the English language.
 This replaced Dutch with English as the language used in the Cape's judicial and political systems, putting the Boers at a disadvantage, as most spoke little or no English.